cocode/TrekBASIC/README.txt

    Then reformat the startrek source.

-   write exponentiation test 2**3**2 fix all assertraises to use "with" style assert_syntax should not take a line.
-The line is from the executor, and it will catch and add the line
+   write exponentiation test 2**3**2
+   I THINK DONE fix all assertraises to use "with" style DONE  assert_syntax should not take a line.
+The line is from the executor, and it will catch and add the line Should we precompute expressions to ASTs on load?